Monday, October 31, 2016

 5 thing Friday - wine, backyard, flip flops, gifties, handsomeness

 As of the writing of this post, here is the backyard, still in the process of getting a new fence.
 For some reason it looks even smaller to me.
 And when it's all said and done, I will have quite a lot of work to do.
-Still reminding myself to take it one step at a time, but I am anxious to get it spruced for Fall.
+Still reminding myself to take it one step at a time, but I am anxious to work in it.

 Last summer I got some hand-me-down orthotic sandals from Orthaheel.
 I have loved them so much I bought another pair, in black this time.
 I think my days of wearing Okabashi's are over.
 I know it looks like my chubby feet are spilling out from these flip flops, but really, they are so comfy that I can wear them and stay on my feet for hours.